Keeping you and your home safe from fire

 - Visit your doctor or hospital urgently and tell then you believe you have symptoms related to carbon monoxide.
 Request a breath or blood test

 Most battery powered CO alarms are battery operated and portable which makes them ideal for taking away with you on holiday.
 This can help keep you safe in hotels where you may be sleeping next to boiler rooms or above a room with a fireplace.
 If you’re camping, CO can enter your tent from a smouldering barbecue or campfire outside.

 If it is safe to do so, small household fires can be tackled with appropriate fire extinguishers and blankets, preventing a larger incident.

 Choose a fire extinguisher designed for home use.
 The extinguisher itself will have clear instructions for use and suggest the best place to locate it in the house.

-Domestic fire extinguishers aren't all used in the same way.
-Try to read and remember the instructions when you buy one - you may not have chance if there's a fire.
-It may be useful to print a larger, simpler version of the instructions and place next to the extinguisher so it is easy to see in an emergency.
+- Domestic fire extinguishers are not all used in the same way.
+Read and remember the instructions when you buy one – you may not have the chance in the event of a fire.

 How to use an extinguisher safely